noctryxzen/Bypasser/README.md

 ### ScriptName

 Searches the function's source path for this string.
-Case-insensitive, partial matching.
+Case-insensitive.

 ```lua
 Bynew.Hook({ScriptName = "AntiCheat"})